Search & Replace S02E20: Frances Jones

 [00:06:38] Joe Taylor Jr.: That’s author and certified professional coach Francis Jones.
 We’ve got links to her work in our show notes and on our website at searchandreplace.show.

 Search and Replace was produced by Nicole Hubbard with support from Christine Benton, Connie Evans, Amelia Lohmann, April Smith, an executive producer Lori Taylor.
-Our theme music was composed by Alex or Refire.
+Our theme music was composed by Alex or Rufire.
 I’m Joe Taylor, Jr.

 [00:07:05] Announcer: This has been a Podcast Taxi radio Production.